•

 Volume 37(2): General Issue

 The National Law School of India Review (NLSIR) is pleased to invite Case Comments for its forthcoming General Issue (Volume 37(2)).
-NLSIR is a bi-annual, double-anonymous peer-reviewed, student-edited law journal published by the National Law School of India University (NLSIU), Bengaluru, with a longstanding commitment to critical law scholarship and engagement with constitutional transformation in India.
+NLSIR is a bi-annual, double-anonymous peer-reviewed, student-edited law journal published by the National Law School of India University (NLSIU), Bengaluru, with a longstanding commitment to critical legal scholarship and engagement with constitutional transformation in India.
 NLSIR has also been cited by various High Courts across India and by foreign courts, including the High Court of South Africa.

 This call is open only to undergraduate law students (5-year BA LL.B. and 3-year LL.B.) of any law school/department/university recognised by the Bar Council of India.
 We invite Case Comments between 4,000 and 6,000 words, exclusive of footnotes.

-A central point of discussion is the recent judgment of the Supreme Court in State of Punjab v.
-Davinder Singh, where a seven-judge Constitution Bench revisited the logic of homogeneity within the Scheduled Caste category, reassessed the correctness of E.V.
-Chinnaiah v.
+The central point of discussion is a recent judgment of the Supreme Court in State of Punjab v.
+Davinder Singh, where a seven-judge Constitution Bench revisited the logic of homogeneity within the Scheduled Caste category, reassessed the correctness of EV Chinnaiah v.
 State of Andhra Pradesh, and validated the constitutional permissibility of sub-classification within SC/ST groups for the purposes of reservations.
-The decision foregrounds questions about substantive equality, the architecture of Articles 14, 15, 16 and 341, and the allocation of institutional power between Parliament and state legislatures in designing redistributive schemes.

 The judgment has generated academic, political, and social debate.
 It raises foundational concerns about: